lk23286/fork-and-clone/README.md

 # Color

-My favorite color is Gree
+My favorite color is Green

+Mate's favorit color is the Braun